apache/apisix-website/blog/en/blog/2022/09/08/api-monetization-using-stack.md

 ## API Monetization

-As an owner of API, you develop some code and deploy it to a server that server might have a bunch of HTTP/HTTPs endpoints that do something useful.
+As an owner of API, you develop some code and deploy it to a server.
+That server might have a bunch of HTTP/HTTPs endpoints that do something useful.
 Maybe like retrieving data about all current discounts and voucher information from different markets in your city.
 And other developers want to use this data but they do not want to implement the same solution on their own.
 So, they reach out to you for permission to make requests to your server.

 Using **APIs** is an ideal way to **monetize your services**.
 An API lets you reach customers through multiple channels and allows third-party applications or developers to consume your data.
 API monetization is a way that businesses can use APIs to convert usages of the data into money 💸.
 When it comes to making money from your APIs, there are multiple ways.
 Most often you think about how to get started with the right tools and how to set up billing for your APIs.